geoschem/geos-chem/test/integration/GCClassic/README.md

 `-s` specifies that the SLURM scheduler will be used to run the integration test scripts.

+`-n` specifies that missing species in restart files will not be bootstrapped to a missing value.
+This can be used to test if "out-of-the-box" simulations will fail before a version release.

+`-h` displays a help screeen.

 You can also use long names for the option switches:
 - `--directory` instead of `-d`
 - `--env-file` instead of `-e`
+- `--help` instead of `h`
+- `--no-bootstrap` instead of `n`
 - `--partition partition` instead of `-p`
 - `--scheduler scheduler` instead of `-s`